NightwindDev/Tweak-Tutorial/p7_substratetweaks.md

 }
 ```

-Then finally, we would have to convert the function to the "Substrate-way" of Functions.
+Then finally, we would have to convert the function to the C function that every Objective-C method gets translated to.

 ```objc
 #import <UIKit/UIKit.h>